jeffjb4488/leaflet-map-polygon-tabs/README.md

 - This version displays only one GeoJSON map boundary

 ## Create your own
-- see Leaflet templates section of *Data Visualization for All* book http://datavizforall.org
+- see Leaflet templates section of *Hands-On Data Visualization* book https://handsondataviz.org